roachsinai/md-img-paste.vim/README.md

 Instead of first copying it to that directory, you want to do it with a single key press in Vim.
 So you hooks, for example, `<leader>p` to a command `MarkdownClipboardImage`, which saves the image from the clipboard to `images_dir/image_name.png`, and inserts `![image_name](images_dir/image_name.png)` into the file.

-This plugin also provides a command `MarkdownDeleteImage` which will delete image saved by command `MarkdownClipboardImage`.
-All you need to do is put cursor on the line which has one image tag then run `:MarkDeleteImage`.
+This plugin also provides commands `MarkdownDeleteImage` and `GitAddWithImage`. `MarkDeleteImage` which will delete image saved by command `MarkdownClipboardImage`.
+All you need to do is put cursor on the line which has one image tag then run `:MarkDeleteImage`. `:GitAddWithImage` will add all images refered by current file and itself to stage.

 ## Installation